Timothy C. Hain, MD

 Ear disorders rarely cause DBN (at least sitting up).
 Congenital nystagmus is also rarely a cause of DBN.

 If a previously undiscovered DBN is encountered on an ENG recording, referral to a neurologist is usually a good idea, as most of the causes of DBN are central.

 Treatment of DBN is largely directed towards the underlying cause.
-There are a few medications that are occasionally helpful -- 3-4 DAP has been reported to be useful in DBN due to cerebellar disturbances.
+There are a few medications that are occasionally helpful -- 4 DAP has been reported to be useful in DBN due to cerebellar disturbances.
 Chlorzoxazone (an over the counter muscle relaxor) was suggested by Feil et al (2013) as being effective in a small, uncontrolled study of 10 patients.
 More study of this "small conductance calcium-activated potassium (SK) channel activator" is needed.